weirongtian/Fintech-BootCamp-Homework/Homework_1_CaseStudy.md

 The service keeps customer payment information private from the retailer by replacing the customer's credit or debit card Funding Primary Account Number (FPAN) with a tokenized Device Primary Account Number (DPAN), and creates a "dynamic security code" generated for each transaction.The "dynamic security code" is the cryptogram in an EMV-mode transaction, and the Dynamic Card Verification Value (dCVV) in a magnetic stripe data emulation-mode transaction.
 Apple added that they would not track usage, which would stay between the customers, the vendors, and the banks.
 Users can also remotely halt the service on a lost phone via the Find My iPhone service.

 ## Landscape:

-* What domain of the financial industry is the company in?
+### What domain of the financial industry is the company in?
+Apply Pay involves in process and payment in the financial industry.

-* What have been the major trends and innovations of this domain over the last 5-10 years?
+### What have been the major trends and innovations of this domain over the last 5-10 years?
+Digital wallet is not only limit to payment process.Like a physical wallet, not everything inside it is intended as a payment output.
+Most people carry licenses, gift and loyalty cards, photos, receipts, and even cash, all of which is being increasingly digitized and indexed by various digital wallet service.

-* What are the other major companies in this domain?
+### What are the other major companies in this domain?
+As we mentioned before, its competitors includes payment process service such as Paypal, Stripe, Amazon Pay.

 ## Results